ABSN February 2025-2026 Assessment 2

 Explanation

 Bisphosphonates must be taken first thing in the morning on an empty stomach with a full glass of plain water to ensure proper absorption.
 Food, beverages, and other medications significantly reduce absorption of the drug.
-Proper administration maximizes effectiveness in strengthening bone and reducing fracture risk, which is especially important in clients with osteoporosis following hip fracture and surgical repair.The nurse is caring for a client with a headache, nuchal rigidity, petechial rash, and fever.
-What interventions are the priority for the nurse to implement?
-Select all that apply.
+Proper administration maximizes effectiveness in strengthening bone and reducing fracture risk, which is especially important in clients with osteoporosis following hip fracture and surgical repair.The nurse is assessing a pediatric client and notes crop lesions that have spread to the face, trunk, and arms.
+Some appear as a pruritic macular rash and others have started to develop into vesicles.
+What intervention(s) will the nurse implement?
+(Select all that apply)

 Explanation